 There are several ways to make money while giving away information for free – whether that information is given in a consultation, Facebook conversation or in the form of your book.
-Here are some ways I make money with my books, and with other information I give away for free:
+Here are some ways I’ve made money with my books, and with other information I give away for free:

-- My “bread and butter” is done-for-you Indie publishing services.
-Because of this, I can give away information all day long and people will still hire me to do the work for them.
-I know my target audience doesn’t want to mess with the time to learn the publishing industry all on their own.
-They want to understand the process, but they want someone else to handle all the nitty gritty details for them.
+My “bread and butter” used to be done-for-you Indie publishing services.
+Because of this, I could give away information all day long and people would still hire us to do the work for them.
+I knew my target audience didn’t want to mess with the time to learn the publishing industry all on their own.
+They wanted to understand the process, but they wanted someone else to handle all the nitty gritty details for them.
 If you offer done-for-you services, a book is an excellent way to advertise them!
 In fact, as a direct result of publishing 21 Ways to Write & Publish Your Non-Fiction Book, my business’ bottom line increased over $18,000 in less than 30 days!

-- A published book gives you credibility.
+A published book gives you credibility.
 This credibility gives you the opportunity to charge more for your coaching services, get paid to speak or keynote for events, show that you are the go-to expert in your niche, and that’s just the beginning.
-All of my clients have received these results shortly after their books were published.
-Some have grown their businesses so much that they haven’t had time to write additional books they initially planned!
+All of my clients received these results shortly after their books were published.
+Some grew their businesses so much that they didn’t have time to write additional books they initially planned!
 If your book is tied to your business in any way, you can expect your credibility to skyrocket upon its release.
 And you will see a direct result in your bottom line, even when you give copies away.

-- Sponsorship opportunities have opened up for me.
-This means I don’t pay for the books I give away anymore – they’re sponsored.
-I have an arrangement with my sponsor to give them a commission for anyone who signs up for a program through my sales funnel where I use these free books.
-This creates a win-win-win: I no longer have to pay for the books I give away, more potential clients have access to the information in my book for free, and my sponsor gets a nice commission check when I sign on a new client, thus increasing sponsorship for a longer term!
-Sponsorship takes time and effort, but the results are worth it.
+Sponsorship opportunities opened up for me.
+This means I didn’t pay for as many of the books I gave away when I had the sponsor.
+I had an arrangement with my sponsor to give them a commission for anyone who signed up for a program through my sales funnel where I used these free books.
+This created a win-win-win: I no longer had to pay for the books I gave away, more potential clients had access to the information in my book for free, and my sponsor got a nice commission check when I signed on a new client, thus increasing sponsorship for a longer term!
+Sponsorship takes time and effort, but the results can be well worth it.